 2. MTG Decks & More Cat Commander Deck 100-Card EDH

-- Strong anthem effects
+- Strong anthem and token synergies

-- Great for multiplayer
+- Great for multiplayer games

-- Not for Modern/Pioneer
+- Not ideal for quick duels

 3. Magic: The Gathering Bloomburrow Squirreled Away Commander Deck